rockroman/ws/README.md

 ## Main Data Analysis and Machine Learning Libraries

-The version number of the libraries used can be found in the **[requirements file](https://github.com/Werner-Staeblein/Project-5/blob/main/requirements.txt)** of this project.
+The version number of the libraries used can be found in the **[requirements file](https://github.com/Werner-Staeblein/Project-5/blob/main/requirements.txt)** of this project

+**[Feature Engine 1.0.2](https://feature-engine.trainindata.com/en/latest/)** Feature-engine is a Python library with multiple transformers to engineer and select features for machine learning models

 **[Jupiter Notebooks](https://jupyter.org/)** Open-source web app to create and share documents
 **[Kaggle 1.6.12](https://pypi.org/project/kaggle/)** Tool for download of dataset from Kaggle

 **[Matplotlib 3.4.3](https://matplotlib.org/)** Data visualisation library for correlation analysis and creation of plots

 **[Numpy 1.19.5](https://numpy.org/)** Library for computing, providing a collection of mathematical functions to work on arrays

-**[Pandas 1.3.5](https://pandas.pydata.org/)** Library for data manipulation and analysis with data structures to handle structured data.
+**[Pandas 1.3.5](https://pandas.pydata.org/)** Library to convert the source data into a DataFrame.
+Used for data management, data manipulation, and analysis of data structures

+**[Pandas Profiing](https://pypi.org/project/pandas-profiling/)** is a tool that generates detailed reports of DataFrame structure with information about feature type, distribution, missing values, and correlations.
+Used in data_cleaning and correlation_study

+**[Ppscore 1.2.0](https://pypi.org/project/ppscore/)** used to calculate relationships between feature pairs in the dataset and Predictive Power Score Analysis

 **[Python](https://www.python.org/)** Python is an interpreted, high-level and general purpose programming language

+**[Seaborn 0.11.2](https://seaborn.pydata.org/)** Data visualization library.
+Used to prepare statistical graphs such as heatmaps.
+Library expands the functionalities of matplot-lib

+**[Scikit-learn 0.24.2](https://scikit-learn.org/stable/index.html)** used to train and evaluate the ML model.
+Training with Scikit-learn includes corss validation and hyperparameter optimisation to identify the best model and to determine the best parameters for model performance

-**[Streamlit 1.34.0](https://streamlit.io/)** Open-source library to create and share we applications for machine learning and data science projects
+**[Streamlit 0.88.0](https://streamlit.io/)** Open-source library to create and share we applications for machine learning and data science projects.
+Used to create the dashboard to display separate pages of the project and interactive page with widgets for prediction of a house sale price

 ## Credits